Subramanyam-Lab/Roar-Gurobi-Testcases/README.md

 To set up:

+1. Navigate to the directory `python_API_example`
-1. Install the required Python packages using:
+2. Install the required Python packages using:

     ```bash
     pip install -r requirements.txt
     ```

-2. Run the Python script with:
+3. Run the Python script with:

     ```bash
     python knapsack_gurobi.py